Rxswyers/Rack-o/Test/README.txt

 I'm now going to work on changing the status of the InfoPanel depending on who's turn it is, then get into swapping the racks (eventually add a button to view any player's rack on the InfoPanel)

+I noticed that the logic behind taking turns was slightly out of wack, I will have to redo taking turns.